-Time for a fresh start.
-If you’ve been following us at Just Homemaking, you know that we took time to process, remember, and reflect upon 2019 and now we are ready to dive in to 2020 like it is our job.
+If you’ve been following us at Just Homemaking, you know that we like to take time to process, remember, and reflect upon the past year and now we are ready to dive in to the new one like it’s our job.

 I’m the kind of girl that likes to jump into new things.

 I love the crinkle of the page and the excitement of wondering just what a brand new journal will hold.
 Turning the page of my calendar refreshes me and gives me excitement about what is ahead.

 However, sometimes I get too excited and life just happens.
 In the midst of my daily tasks and to-do lists I forget to plan ahead.